THE NATIONAL QUANTUM COORDINATION OFFICE

 Dr. Gretchen Campbell

-Gretchen Campbell is the Deputy Director for the National Quantum Coordination Office at the White House Office of Science and Technology Policy, where she helps coordinate QIS programs across the Federal Government.
-Campbell is on detail from the National Institute of Standards and Technology (NIST), where she is the co-director of the Joint Quantum Institute, a joint institute between the University of Maryland and NIST, and the Group Leader for the Laser Cooling and Trapping group in the Quantum Measurement Division at NIST.
+Dr. Campbell is on detail from the National Institute of Standards and Technology (NIST), where she is the co-director of the Joint Quantum Institute, a joint institute between the University of Maryland and NIST, and the Group Leader for the Laser Cooling and Trapping group in the Quantum Measurement Division at NIST.
 She is also an Adjunct Professor in the Department of Physics at the University of Maryland.
 Dr. Campbell received a B.A. in Physics from Wellesley College in 2001 and received her Ph.D. from MIT in 2007.
 From 2007-2009, she was a NRC postdoctoral fellow at JILA and NIST in Boulder, Colorado.
 Dr. Campbell’s research has included a wide range of experimental work in the field of ultracold atomic gases.
 She is a fellow of the American Physical Society.
 Her awards include the Arthur Flemming Award (2012); the Presidential Early Career Award in Science and Engineering (2012); the Sigma Xi Katherine Blodgett Gebbie Young Scientist Award (2013); the APS Maria Goeppert Mayer Award (2015), and the IUPAP C15 Young Scientist Prize (2015).
 She was also a Finalist for the Samuel J. Heyman Service to America Medals, Call to Service category (2015).

 Dr. Tanner Crowder

-Policy Analyst for the NQCO
+Senior Policy Advisor for the NQCO

 Quantum Liaison for the NQCO